top of page

 Thanks for reading this far!

-Image 2-12-25 at 5_edited.png
+Image 2-12-25 at 5_edited_edited_edited.png

 caroline's imac

-A pattern from the
+A few patterns from the

 "Our greatest weakness lies in giving up.